acadet/yimello/README.md

 Current version is a beta one.
 Then, you can encounter some issues when using it.
 Please open a ticket in tracker to notify me :) I'll appreciate.

-## Known issues

-* Troubles with menu animations
-* Import/export functions are experimental

 ## Future improvements

-* Export to browser
-* Create a backup from app
-* A reset feature
+* Add more keyboard shorcuts
-* Improve design
+* Improve performances
-* Social network sharing
+* Increase sturdiness

 ## Baked with love <3